tinymce/tinymce-docs/_includes/integrations/webcomponent-quick-start.md

     <!DOCTYPE html>
     ```

-    The `DOCTYPE` element is required for the editor to function correctly.
+    The `DOCTYPE` declaration is required for the editor to function correctly.

 2. Add the following `meta` elements to the head of page: